JoniXSantos/ExpenseVue-App/.github/README.md

 # ExpenseVue

-ExpenseVue is an application intended to manage the user's finances.
+ExpenseVue is an application intended to manage users' finances.
-The user can track transactions, create budgets, view the general balance, and manage expenses and income.
+They can track transactions, create budgets, view the general balance, and manage expenses and income.

 [Yapily API](https://docs.yapily.com/) is used to synchronize with different bank accounts and get automatic transactions.